 One morning, after another long and heated discussion with my husband, I was exasperated by our inability to come to a resolution.
-I was confused.
-I was tired.
-And I was frustrated.
+I was confused, tired, and frustrated.

-What I really needed was the listening ear of a friend.
+What I needed was the listening ear of a friend.
 But who would I call?
 My mother was on vacation, and everyone else I knew was at work.

 Not having anyone else to reach out to, I found myself dialing the number of an old friend–one I hadn’t talked to in an exceptionally long time.
 I didn’t know if she’d be willing to listen to my situation.
 As I listened to the phone ringing on the other side, I prayed she’d pick up and be ready to lend an old friend her ear.

 Thankfully my friend was home.
-She answered the phone and—God bless her—for two hours she patiently listened to every complaint and frustration I had about my situation.
+She answered the phone and—God bless her—patiently listened to every complaint and frustration I had about my situation for two hours.
 Her kindness refreshed my tender heart.

 As we were saying our goodbyes, I overheard one of her children in the background ask her if they were still going to the movies.
 My heart filled with horror as I listened to my friend’s whispered reply, “Not today.
 The movie has already started.”
 I felt terrible!
 Instead of going to the movies with her children, she had to listen to me pour out my woes.
 I never meant to inconvenience them.
 The last thing I wanted to do was take up her family’s precious time, so I immediately apologized for ruining their plans.